-These are among the many resources that you may take advantage of yourself, and you may also promote in your school, workplace, or larger community.
+These are among the many resources that you may utilize yourself while also promoting them in your school, workplace, or larger community.
 Such practices can lead to healthier and happier living and relating, and a greater capacity to “lead by example” in bringing about the more peaceful world we seek.

 Providing greater community resources for mental health services for families and individuals.

 Greater funding and support for suicide prevention, research and support services.